allenling/django-easy-fixture/README.rst

 for python2.7, python3.5 and Django>=1.8

-create a fixture dict that just include some fields you concern, and we will help you to fill your fixture dict with some spam datas that make your fixture dict to be a completely available django fixture
+Create a fixture dict that just include some fields you concern, and we will help you to fill your fixture dict with some spam datas that make your fixture dict to be a completely available django fixture that *you do not have to worry about any unqiue, unqie_together*

 install: pip install django-easy-fixture

 1. output a fixture dict
 ------------------------

+*pk must be set by yourself*

 in template.py